A guide for sowing grass seed in autumn

 Most grass seed species will germinate at temperatures of 8-10 degrees and above.
 The seed requires the temperatures forecasted in your area to hit these consistently for two weeks.
 There will also need to be no frost or adverse weather conditions forecast (heavy rain, etc.).Some more specialist species, such as Poa Supina, require warmer temperatures of 15 degrees and above to germinate, so if you have chosen a mix such as our STEADFAST: Shade or STEADFAST: Ultra Shade, you should consider this.

-Once you’ve completed your prep work and the temperatures in your area are sufficient for germination, you’ll want to ensure that all that hard work doesn’t go to waste.
-A great way to speed up germination and keep a healthy lawn going into the colder months is by fertilising your lawn.
-If sowing a new lawn from scratch, you should aim to use our QUICK RELEASE: Pre-Seed before sowing, and if overseeding a SLOW RELEASE: Autumn / Winter fertiliser will help to protect all your hard work.
+With your prep work complete and the forecast looking perfect, you can ensure you're hard work doesn’t go to waste.
+A great way to speed this up is by fertilising your lawn.
+If sowing a new lawn from scratch, you should aim to use our QUICK RELEASE: Pre-Seed before sowing, and if overseeding, a SLOW RELEASE: Autumn / Winter fertiliser will help to protect all your hard work.

-- Autumn is a great time for sowing seed as there is typically more rainfall forecast which requires less watering for you!
-During the first 6 weeks of establishment, you should aim to keep your new seedlings moist – if there is prolonged rainfall, avoid watering your seedlings.
+- Autumn is a great time for sowing seed as there is typically more rainfall forecast, requiring less watering!
+During the first six weeks, you should aim to keep your new seedlings moist.
+If there is prolonged rainfall, avoid watering your seedlings.

-- As always, your lawn should be ready for its first mow at the 6-week mark and when blades are hitting 5-7cm long.
+- As always, your lawn should be ready for its first mow at the 6-week mark when blades hit 5-7cm long.
 Cut your lawn on the highest setting for its first mow.
-You can read more on our last grass cut of the season here.
+You can read more in our guide, The last grass cut of the season.